List of top Chinese cities by GDP per capita: Methodology

-A county-level city is itself a type of administrative divisions of a prefecture-level city.
+A county-level city in China is usually administratively under the jurisdiction of a prefecture-level city.
 Compared with prefecture-level cities, the economic size and population size of a county-level city are not on the same order of magnitude.
 Including China's county-level cities and prefecture-level cities in the same set of comparative data is like including U.S. states and U.S. counties in the same set of data for comparison.
 In fact, they are not comparable.
 This entry does not include the per capita GDP of a county-level city.

 The GDP per capita here is based on the annual average population.
 The annual average population or mid-year population is the average of the resident population at the end of the two consecutive years.

 The per capita GDP of mainland China exceeded US$10,000 for the first time in 2018, and only 11 of the 31 provinces had a per capita GDP of over US$10,000 in 2018, and as of 2023, the per capita GDP of mainland China exceeded US$13,000, with 11 provinces exceeding the average level; 21 provinces had a per capita GDP of over US$10,000, accounting for the absolute majority.
 The per capita GDP of the cities included in this entry cannot be lower than the average level in order to highlight the characteristics of the entry.

 According to the level of economic development, the top 90 Chinese cities in terms of nominal GDP per capita can basically reflect the overall development level of China's economy.
 The per capita GDP levels of these cities are higher than the national average.
 The unit of measurement for the data listed is the local currency Chinese yuan.
 In order to facilitate international comparison, the local currency is converted into US dollars, and the purchasing power parity (int'l dollar) indicators change too frequently and cannot be used as the main reference.
 All GDP data are officially released by the cities.
 This entry currently contains GDP data for 2023 and 2024, of which the 2023 GDP is revised based on the results of the fifth national economic census in 2023.